© Sunshine Urbaniak

 Prosciutto Mascarpone Pizza

-So my recipe is semi-homemade with store-bought pizza dough and sauce, or you can make my marinara sauce—it works quite nice on this pizza.
-If I don’t use my marinara (read: too lazy to make it), I buy L.E.
+So my recipe is semi-homemade with store-bought pizza dough and sauce, or, if I have left over in the fridge, my marinara sauce (it works quite nicely on this pizza).
+If I don’t use my marinara I buy L.E.
 Roselli’s Pizza Sauce.
 It’s very good.
 Most grocery stores now offer fresh pizza dough.
-Look for at least 13 oz., up to 16 oz. for standard pizza size enough for four people.
+Look for at least 13 oz. and up to 16 oz. for a standard pizza large enough for four people.
 It’s very important to let the pizza dough come to room temperature before you start stretching it.
 Feel free to watch this video to learn how to stretch pizza dough.
 It’s easier than you think.

 Prosciutto Mascarpone Pizza